-- It is helpful in planning for reduction of avoidable expenditure.
+- It is helpful in planning for the reduction of avoidable expenditure.

 - Taking future investment decisions in cases of excess cash availability.

-- It is useful in planning a firm’s operations and in anticipating companies financial position.
+- It is useful in planning a firm’s operations and in anticipating company’s financial position.

-- Identifying inorganic growth prospects and their impacts like mergers, acquisitions or joint venture.
+- Identifying inorganic growth prospects and their impacts like mergers, acquisitions, or joint ventures.